 Often, clients find me when they are in a major life transition (break-up and divorce, career change, gender transition, or loss).
 Transitions can trigger stress, anxiety and depression.
 They may also be portals to new possibilities.
 Regardless, they impact all aspects of our lives – work, home, relationships, and physical health.
 Through the compassionate process of therapy, these changes can come to feel manageable and you will see yourself come out the other side.

 It can be difficult to reach out for counselling.
 I ensure that every person who takes the risk of contacting me is welcomed.
 A strong relationship between client and counsellor is the key to a successful therapy.
 I offer a free 20-minute phone consultation, as an opportunity to see if we’re a good fit.

 - Registered Clinical Counsellor (BC)

-- Coach at the Centre for Conflict Resolution, JIBC
+- Instructor and Coach at the Centre for Conflict Resolution, JIBC

 - Certificate in Conflict Resolution specializing in third party mediation, JIBC